Businesses in Luxembourg are generally and historically conducted through limited liability companies with the following corporate form:

 The taxable result for Luxembourg companies is determined by the difference between the net assets invested at the end of the accounting period and the net assets invested at the start of the period, increased by the distributions made during the relevant period and decreased with the capital contributions made.

-The taxable income is thus based on the company’s commercial accounting (accrochement), unless Luxembourg tax law specifically exempts the income (eg, participation exemption), denies the deduction of expenses (eg, expenses in relation to exempt income) or imposes a different valuation principle (eg, arm’s-length pricing principle).
+The taxable income is thus based on the company’s commercial accounting (accrochement fiscal), unless Luxembourg tax law specifically exempts the income (eg, participation exemption), denies the deduction of expenses (eg, expenses in relation to exempt income) or imposes a different valuation principle (eg, arm’s-length pricing principle).

 For Luxembourg tax purposes, there is no distinction made between distributed and undistributed profits.